You are here:

 - An introduction to a governor mentor/buddy

-Nicki also said new governors should be provided with important documents, such as a copy of the school's last Ofsted report.
+New governors should also be provided with important documents, such as a copy of the school's last Ofsted report.

-In another article from The Key, we provide a KeyDoc checklist for new governors.
-This contains a list of documents that a new governor should receive.
+You can use our downloadable checklist for new governors, which contains a list of documents that a new governor should receive.

 In another article from The Key, we look at further examples of schools' induction arrangements for new governors.